keithligh/Auto-Academic-Paper-RC1/lessons_learned_master.md

 - **Incident**: Math blocks had huge gaps above them.
 - **Root Cause**: Wrapper was `inline-block`.
 This prevented CSS Margin Collapsing, so margins stacked (1em + 0.5em = 1.5em).
 - **Lesson**: **Respect the Flow.** Use `display: block` for block-level elements to allow the browser's native vertical rhythm (margin collapsing) to work.
 Don't fight the layout engine with inline-block unless necessary.

+## 61. The Enclosure Unification (Visual Consistency)
+- **Incident**: `lstlisting` blocks looked raw, while `algorithm` blocks looked professionally styled.
+The document felt fractured.
+- **Decision**: Mapped both environments to the same CSS class.
+- **Lesson**: **Visual Consistency Trumps Semantic Purity.** Users don't care that one is a "listing" and one is an "algorithm".
+They care that "code looks like code".
+Unify your visual language by mapping diverse inputs to shared, high-quality output classes.